Michael "Bully" Herbig: Career

 His career began in 1992 with regular appearances on radio (more than 800), leading to appearances on various television shows.
 He gained wider fame as writer, actor and director of the comedy show Bullyparade.
-The show featured him as the host, his good friend Rick Kavanian, Christian Tramitz, and Diana Herold as a dancer and occasional actress in the skits.
-The show featured many different themes, including stereotypical gay archetypes in a Star Trek parody, an homage to westerns, and of the Austrian royal, Elisabeth of Bavaria, known as Sissi.
+The sketch show featured him as the host, his good friend Rick Kavanian, Christian Tramitz, and Diana Herold as a dancer and occasional actress in the skits.
+The show featured many different themes, including stereotypical gay archetypes in a Star Trek parody, an homage to westerns, and of the Austrian empress Elisabeth of Bavaria, informally known as Sissi.
 On the show, he let the audience vote which theme to use for each of his movies based upon characters from the show.
 The first, the 2001 Der Schuh des Manitu ("Manitou's Shoe") was seen by over 11.7 million people, one of the most successful German films to date.
 His second film, (T)Raumschiff Surprise – Periode 1 (2004) was also a commercial success, cementing his career.